-The typical use case is to run Chaussette processes in Circus, which takes care of binding the sockets and spawning Chaussette processes.
+The typical use case is to run Chaussette processes under a process and socket manager.
+Chaussette was developed to run under Circus, which takes care of binding the socket and spawning Chaussette processes.

 To run your WSGI application using Circus, define a socket section in your configuration file, then add a Chaussette watcher.